 For the main links in our backhaul we used two different types of radios made by TrangoBroadband Wireless: The Trango Access5830 and the Trango M900S Access Point / Subscriber Module Radios (AP/SU).
 Our primary radios were the Access5830s.
 These radios were strictly point-topoint directional radios that used polarized directional antennas to achieve a range of roughly 50 kilometers.
 They operated at 10 megabits per second in the frequency range of 900Mhz-930Mhz.
 For shorter links we used the M900S AP/SU radios.
 These radios formed a point-to-multipoint setup where the subscriber modules all communicated with a single access point.
 To increase the communication distance of these radios we attached an external Yagi antenna which extended the range to just over 32 kilometers.
 These radios also operated in the 900Mhz-930Mhz range, but were slightly slower at 3 megabits per second.
-All the Trango radios used the standard TCP/IP protocol for communication, and were manually given an IP address before deployment.
+All the Trango radios used the standard 802.11 and TCP/IP protocols for communication, and were manually given IP addresses prior to deployment.